peripheralist/core/README.md

   Decimal.D256 creator;
   // % of sale value that goes to the seller (current owner) of the nft Decimal.D256 owner;
+  // % of sale value that goes to a beneficiary Decimal.D256 beneficiary;
+  // Arbitrary beneficiary to receive % of sale value address beneficiaryAddress;
 }

 struct MediaData {